Australian

 begins the moment you step aboard your Qantas

-Australian style is apparent—easy
+flight.
+The Australian style is apparent—easy going, casually

-meal and a movie.
+and a movie. *D

-Day 2 – Lost in Space
+2 – Lost in Space

 Day lost due to the International Dateline, but regained on the return